Wendy Chung: Supreme Court Case Involvement

 Chung was an original plaintiff in the Supreme Court case which overturned that ability to patent genes, Association for Molecular Pathology v.
 Myriad Genetics, Inc. Chung became a plaintiff with the ACLU after approaching both the NIH and Congress as she believed that the patenting of genes restricted access and quality of care the patients are eligible to receive.
 The court sided with the Association for Molecular Pathology unanimously, and determined that as genes are natural, they are not able to be patented.
 Chung believes that these decisions will allow patients to receive all the information resulting from genome sequencing, and allowing testing for specific diseases – such as the test for breast cancer – thus enabling patients to know more about their own health.

 NewYork-Presbyterian / Columbia University Irving Medical Center

-Chung is a Kennedy Family Professor of Pediatrics at Columbia University Vagelos College of Physicians and Surgeons (P&S) and directs the clinical genetics program.
+Chung was the Kennedy Family Professor of Pediatrics at Columbia University Vagelos College of Physicians and Surgeons (P&S) and directed the clinical genetics program until 2023.
 She has also received the Presidential Award for Outstanding Teaching from Columbia in recognition of her teaching and mentoring of students.
-Her work with children is carried out at NewYork-Presbyterian's Morgan Stanley Children's Hospital (MSCH), located at Columbia University Irving Medical Center (CUIMC).
+Her work with children was carried out at NewYork-Presbyterian's Morgan Stanley Children's Hospital (MSCH), located at Columbia University Irving Medical Center (CUIMC).

-Chung directed the fellowship program in Cytogenetics and Molecular Genetics at CUIMC, supervises medical education in human genetics at P&S, and is the director of the Clinical Cancer Genetics program and the DISCOVER and TREATMENT programs.
-She also directs the GUARDIAN newborn screening program.
+Chung directed the fellowship program in Cytogenetics and Molecular Genetics at CUIMC, supervised medical education in human genetics at P&S, and was the director of the Clinical Cancer Genetics program and the DISCOVER and TREATMENT programs.
+She directs the GUARDIAN newborn screening program.